Hill Noise

 def evaluate(self, x):

-for i in range(self.num_octaves):
+noise for i in range(self.num_octaves):

-size = 0.5**i
+= 0.5**i

-noise += size * self.noise.evaluate(x/size)
+size += size * self.noise.evaluate(x/size)

-return noise/2
+noise return noise/2

 Unfortunately, most of the existing noise functions require pre-generating large amounts of random values that need to be interpolated between (commonly 256).
 If you keep sampling the noise function far enough in any one direction, the noise function will start repeating itself.
 Also, most noise functions don’t make any guarantees about the distribution of values.
 For example, Value Noise picks random points and interpolates between them, but most of the interpolated points are closer to 0.5 than to either 0 or 1, so the distribution of produced values is skewed towards the middle, and it’s quite rare to see the noise function get very high or very low, but quite common to see it pass through 0.5.
 Perlin Noise and Simplex Noise also suffer from these issues, though they do tend to produce better-looking results than Value Noise.
 For example, here’s what 1D Simplex Noise looks like: